I need early consideration for your program. Can you review my application before the deadline?

 - Submit an application and all required application materials.

-- Email the Office of Admissions to request the early review of your application packet; the Office of Admissions will not consider any requests until all required application materials have been submitted and an applicant’s online status reflects Complete Ready for Review.
+- Email the Office of Admissions and Student Scholarships to request the early review of your application packet; the Office of Admissions and Student Scholarships will not consider any requests until all required application materials have been submitted and an applicant’s online status reflects Complete Ready for Review.
 (Note that applicants may check their application status at any time via the Admissions Dashboard.)
 The email request submission must include:

 - Applicants name